kswoll/npeg/README.md

 var fives = +'5';
 ```

 This is because the C# expression `'5'` is not an `Expression`, so you can't use the `+` operator on it.
-The solution is to use the extension method `_`, available in particular on character and expression expressions.
+The solution is to use the extension method `_`, available in particular on character and string expressions.
 Thus to make the above code work, you'd write:

 ``` c#
 var fives = +'5'._()